OpenSlides/openslides-backend/README.md

 * OPENSLIDES_BACKEND_COMPONENT

-  Use one of the following values to start only one component of this service: `actions` (listening to port 8000) and `restictions` (listening to port 8001).
+  Use one of the following values to start only one component of this service: `actions` (listening on port 8000) or `restrictions` (listening on port 8001) or `presenter` (listening on port 8002).
 Defaults to all of them using different child processes.
 If using `all` you can shut down all compontes by sending SIGTERM to Python master process.

 * OPENSLIDES_BACKEND_DEBUG